 One of the best parts of winter is tucking into a warm dessert.
-In fact, many families who don’t usually “do dessert” will make an exemption on a cold winters evening.
+In fact, many families who don’t usually “do dessert” will make an exception on a cold winter's evening.
+We’ve been researching (while drooling) to find the best easy winter desserts to keep out the cold.
+All recipes are easy to make and equally delicious to eat.

 Don’t have a sweet tooth?
 Check out these recipes instead: 15 Foods to keep you warm this winter.